-Since the majority of the surrounding galaxies have photometric data only, they have only photometric redshifts, $z_\textrm{phot}$, rather than the more accurate spectroscopic redshifts of the target galaxies \citep{2016MNRAS.460.1371B}.
-To eliminate surrounding galaxies with a high probability of being foreground or background contaminants, we impose the additional constraint that a surrounding galaxy must have $|z - z_\textrm{phot}| < 2 \delta z_\textrm{phot}$, where $z$ is the spectroscopic redshift of the target galaxy and $\delta z_\textrm{phot}$ is the rms error in $z_\textrm{phot}$ for the surrounding galaxy \citep{2016MNRAS.460.1371B}.
-We impose the additional constraint that surrounding galaxies must have $\delta z_\textrm{phot} < 0.04$.
-Eliminating in this way the galaxies that are likely to be foreground or background galaxies, the median number of surrounding galaxies per target galaxy ranges from $N_\textrm{med} \approx 500$ for the lowest-redshift target galaxies to $N_\textrm{med} \approx 25$ for the highest-redshift target galaxies.
-We also limit our sample to target galaxies with $N \geq 4$ to avoid statistically unreliable alignments.
-For the entire sample of target galaxies, the mean number of surrounding galaxies within a projected distance $r_p = 30$\,Mpc is $\overline{N} = 143.7$.
+Since the majority of the surrounding galaxies have photometric data only, they have only photometric redshifts, $z_\mathrm{phot}$, rather than the more accurate spectroscopic redshifts of the target galaxies \citep{2016MNRAS.460.1371B}.
+To eliminate surrounding galaxies with a high probability of being foreground or background contaminants, we impose the additional constraint that a surrounding galaxy must have $|z - z_\mathrm{phot}| < 2 \delta z_\mathrm{phot}$, where $z$ is the spectroscopic redshift of the target galaxy and $\delta z_\mathrm{phot}$ is the rms error in $z_\mathrm{phot}$ for the surrounding galaxy \citep{2016MNRAS.460.1371B}.
+We impose the additional constraint that surrounding galaxies must have $\delta z_\mathrm{phot} < 0.04$.
+Eliminating in this way the galaxies that are likely to be foreground or background galaxies, the median number of surrounding galaxies per target galaxy for a projected separation of $r_p = 3.0\,\mathrm{Mpc}$ ranges from $N_\mathrm{med} \approx 500$ for the lowest-redshift target galaxies to $N_\mathrm{med} \approx 40$ for the highest-redshift target galaxies.
+We also limit our sample to target galaxies with $N \geq 4$ surrounding galaxies, to avoid statistically unreliable alignments; this cut eliminates only 8 target galaxies.
+For the entire sample of target galaxies, the mean number of surrounding galaxies within a projected distance $r_p = 3.0\, \mathrm{Mpc}$ is $\overline{N} = 177$.